ramrom/rams_dot_files/cheatsheets/postgres_cheatsheet.md

     - materialized view - a view that contains the results of a query
         - it's a type of caching of a query
         - can combine a matrialized view and foreign table
+- MVCC - multi-version concurrency control
+    - each transaction gets it's own isolation view of the database
+    - more similar to optimistic locking where each transaction doesn't directly block others
 - locks
     - table lock vs row lock
     - common